julian28295/HighResMIP_NA_SST_Euro_heat/README.md

 * 5) HadISST_AMV.ipynb - This notebook calculates the AMV based on the HadISST data set.
 The results are used for Fig. 5.

+Further, the respository contains three python scripts:

+* 1) HighResMIP_bootstrap_map_composites_SST_T2m.py
+* 2) HighResMIP_bootstrap_map_composites_Z300.py
+* 3) HighResMIP_bootstrap_map_composites_SLHF.py

-* 6) HighResMIP_bootstrap_map_composites_SST_T2m.py  - HighResMIP_bootstrap_map_composites_Z300.py - HighResMIP_bootstrap_map_composites_SLHF.py - These python scripts are used for the bootstrap analysis used for the significance of the map anomalies of the three variables SST&T2m, Z300, SLHF shown in Fig. 3 and Fig. S4.
+These python scripts are used for the bootstrap analysis used for the significance of the map anomalies of the three variables SST&T2m, Z300, SLHF shown in Fig. 3 and Fig. S4.